 30 Service Provider will provide (and retain ownership of) an amount of Gas to ensure that Service Provider can operate the Pipeline in accordance with Good Engineering and Operating Practice (Base Line Pack).

-31 The User will provide Line Pack in addition to the Base Line Pack provided by Service Provider on the first Day the User uses the Firm Service and otherwise when advised by Service Provider from time to time, in such proportion, as determined by Service Provider from time to time, equal to the proportion that the Firm MDQ bears to the total of all Users’ MDQs (including the Firm MDQ).
+31 The User will provide Line Pack in addition to the Base Line Pack provided by Service Provider on the first Day the User uses the Long Term Firm Service and otherwise when advised by Service Provider from time to time, in such proportion, as determined by Service Provider from time to time, equal to the proportion that the Firm MDQ bears to the total of all Users’ MDQs (including the Firm MDQ).
 The Service Provider will provide all Users a monthly statement showing the amount of User’s Line Pack.

 32 The User must give Service Provider directions about the delivery of the User’s Line Pack on or before the end of the Term, otherwise title to the User’s Line Pack transfers to Service Provider, and the Service Provider must comply, if reasonably able to do so, with such directions at no cost to the User.